 Here another example on crazy quilting worked in rayon ribbon floss.
 Bugle beads are are added alongside the V like shape of the stitch and the arms are topped with 5 detached chain stitches that have a bugle bead in the middle too.

 Another way to use Cretan stitch is to work on side of the arms narrower than the other or change the width of the arms to create patterns.
-This sample is two rows of Cretan stitch worked in cotton perle #5 thread with novelty beads stitched in the middle of the two rows.
+This sample comprises two rows of Cretan stitch worked in cotton perle #5 thread.
+I then added novelty beads stitched into the middle of the two rows.

 This last sample is an experiment with novelty yarns and organic type lines.
 From left to right the first thread is a feathery knitting yarn which would work for underwater seascapes and the like.
-The second is a crochet cotton that is hand dyed and is about the same thickness as cotton perle #5 and the last is boucle yarn.
+For the second one, I used hand-dyed crochet cotton, about the same thickness as cotton perle #5, and the last is boucle yarn.